ARM-software/armnn/python/pyarmnn/README.md

 ### CMake build

-The recommended aproach is to build PyArmNN together with Arm NN by adding the following options to your CMake command:
+The recommended approach is to build PyArmNN together with Arm NN by adding the following options to your CMake command:
 ```
 -DBUILD_PYTHON_SRC=1
 ```